Understanding the Differences Between Medical Socks and Choosing the Right Type for Your Patients

 When to Recommend Diabetic Socks:

-• Patients with Diabetes: Diabetic socks are crucial for individuals with diabetes, particularly those at risk for foot injuries or who have reduced sensation in their feet due to neuropathy.
+• Patients with Diabetes: Diabetic socks are crucial for individuals with diabetes, particularly those at risk for foot injuries from poor or restricted circulation or who have reduced sensation in their feet due to neuropathy.
 These socks help prevent ulcers and blisters by providing a non-restrictive fit and reducing friction, as recommended by the American Diabetes Association (ADA).

 • Patients with Sensitive or Swollen Feet: Diabetic socks offer gentle support without constriction, making them ideal for maintaining foot health in patients with sensitive or swollen feet.